metauni/metauni.github.io/posts/make-your-own/make-your-own.md

 **Recommended**: _Open up a notepad or textedit document to copy things down as we go_

 ## Creating your Discord server
-We will first make a discord server for your roblox world.
-Visitors to your roblox world can join your discord to talk to eachother over a discord voice channel.
+We will first make a Discord server for your roblox world.
+Visitors to your roblox world can join your Discord to talk to eachother over a Discord voice channel.

 1. **Download the [Discord](https://discord.com/) desktop app** if you haven't already, and create a new server with the (+) button.![](new-discord-server.png)

 2. **Create the ZoneChat discord bot**
 Go to the Applications tab of the [Discord Developer Portal](https://discord.com/developers/applications).
 Select `New Application` in the top left and name your app, we'll call ours `ZoneChat`.
 Then go to the `Bot` tab and add a bot to your app.
 This new bot has a token/secret, which you should now copy and save for later use.

 - Keep this token private.
-If anyone knows this token they can control your bot and therefore your discord server.
+If anyone knows this token they can control your bot and therefore your Discord server.
 If you think a token has been compromised you can regenerate a new one with the `Regenerate` button, rendering the old one useless.
  ![](zonechatbot-settings.png)

-3. **Add the bot to your discord server**
+3. **Add the bot to your Discord server**
 Go to the `Oauth2 Generator` under the `Oauth2` tab of your `ZoneChat` app.
 Under `scope` select `bot`, and then enable the following permissions
 - `Move Members` - to move users between zone voice-channels
 - `Send Messages` - for logging